Rilmxp/Library/ReadMe.txt

 change trending/your book selection/subject
-evaluate descripotion text-align: left or center. check clicking on the spinner before loading books goes blank.
+evaluate descripotion text-align: left or center. check clicking on the spinner before loading books goes blank. how to deal with time out errors

+DISCONNECT THE MUTATION OBSERVER. searchby subject: display none activeBooks. ok show spinner ok if success:
+    remove activeBooks
+    show new books
+    set new active books
+    change heading.
+if fail:
+    show error message in container for some seconds display older active books